jataware/MaxHop/README.md

     saveRDS(maxent_model,"models/maxent_locust_model_WestAfrica10-16-2020")

 ## III.
 Testing the Model
 This model was tested on countries across the most common areas in the locust range, with a focus on Ethiopia.
-To test the model the environmental rasters and the hopper records for that area need to be cropped.
+To test the model the environmental rasters and the hopper records for that area needed to be cropped for the correct testing area.
+An example of a layer from Ethiopia, clay percentage, is below.

-We will stack the environmental rasters together and run the model over the stack.
 **![](https://lh3.googleusercontent.com/3yO65nbg3KvN8mMFIUHoRgwY5m5sZMkbPwm7LqHXzmbZGzLsTuW3p_XOaz5YrmU_PeYpxh_3Ngy_i8XcxyhRnftyufUZe1uDj6P8jpl06sY9BkUazgccBZP7CYtY7qTaarU9XcKI)**
 Map_4: Shows the raster for Soil Clay percentage for Ethiopia.
 This will be one layer of our raster stack.